kelu124/un0rick/un0rick/rpi-setup.md

 nav_order: 3
 ---

-# How to setup the board using only a raspberry pi 4
+# How to setup the board using only a RaspberryPi (here with RPi 4)

 ## Putting the board together

-Need a few feet, two 2x20 headers, and a SMA.
+Need a few feet to raise the board a bit above the ground, two 2x20 headers, and a SMA.

 ### Board in a bag